Jun 6, 2025

 As of May 2025, every major public LLM provider has web search integrated.
 There are important differences to know in how web search is triggered, which are not fully understood, depending on the LLM provider.

-At the highest level, for most LLM chat surfaces, if the LLM has sufficient training data for a query up to it’s knowledge cut-off date, it may not trigger a web search.
+At the highest level, for most LLM chat surfaces, if the LLM has sufficient training data for a query up to it’s knowledge cut-off date, it’s unlikely to trigger a web search.

 Currently how this works depends on the provider, and the level of control and visibility is changing often.

-- Google Gemini: Able to search the web, with no specific option to do so.
-Best to always request in the prompt if recency is important.
-(Google’s AI mode appears to always search the web, so there’s that!)
+• Google Gemini: Able to search the web, with no specific option to do so.

-- Perplexity AI: Always searches the web with cited sources
+• Perplexity AI: Always-on live web search with cited sources

-- Google AI Mode (beta): Always searches the web with cited sources
+• Google AI Mode (beta): Always searches the web with cited sources using a query fan-out approach

 Do LLMs credit sources when using my content?

 Often - yes!
-ChatGPT, Claude, Gemini, and Perplexity provide citations or links to original source when they’ve searched the web.
+But also, no. ChatGPT, Claude, Gemini, and Perplexity provide citations or links to original source when they’ve searched the web.
 Unfortunately, when they retrieve information from their training data, this is often unavailable or unreliable.
-More to say on this soon.

 How do I optimize my content for LLMs?

 For the popular general-purpose LLMs, we have little visibility into how they work, but can track citations over time to understand patterns in behavior.
-However, it’s important to note that the “weighting” of the authority of sources can change overnight per industry or vertical.
+However, it’s important to note that this is currently being heavily researched with emerging learnings regularly being surfaced.
+Josh Blyskal at Profound has been regularly posting interesting research on this topic.

-Whether or not you show up in an LLM query is incredibly dynamic—possibly even moreso than search, and certainly less predictable at this stage.
-We track this information closely with clients, to get as close to the clues as we can.
+Whether or not you show up in an LLM query is incredibly dynamic—possibly even moreso than search, and certainly much more volatile at this stage.
+We track this information closely with clients across popular public LLMs and are regularly performing analysis of the data.

 That said, here are some things we can at least semi-confidently recommend for optimal visibility: